 Mission & History

 PAL is a unique community organization that fosters trust between youth and the men and women of the Santa Monica Police Department in a safe and nurturing environment.
-Through cultural, recreational and outreach programs, PAL helps develop skills and self-esteem encouraging youth to reach their full potential.
+Through education, cultural, recreational and outreach programs, PAL helps develop skills and self-esteem encouraging youth to reach their full potential.

 In 1986, under the direction of City Manager John Jalili, the Santa Monica Police Department (SMPD) began assessing gaps in the city police services.
 One gap was an accessible police presence in the Pico Neighborhood, which had a large immigrant population.
 After extensive research of crime prevention programs nationwide, Police Chief James Keane decided that a "storefront" operation could bring residents and officers together in an informal setting.